bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_two_access.rst

 The raw analysis is stored in binary files.
 To summarize, these files, identified by descriptive extensions, are:

 #.
-MOVIE_TITLE.color_lab - Normalized L*a*b* color space: histograms summarizing the distribution of color and luminescence (brightness) over each frame, first for the whole screen, then for a 4 by 4 gridded division of the screen.
+MOVIE_TITLE.color_lab - Normalized L*a*b* color space: histograms summarizing the distribution of color and luminescence (brightness) over each frame: 8-by-8 grid and full screen.
 #.
-MOVIE_TITLE.opticalflow24 - Optical flow data: motion vectors based on an intermediate corner-detection step.
+MOVIE_TITLE.opticalflow24 - Optical flow data: motion vectors based on an intermediate corner-detection step: 8-by-8 grid and full screen.
 #.
-MOVIE_TITLE.phase_corr - Phase correlation data: 8 by 8 gridded division of screen.
+MOVIE_TITLE.phasecorr - Phase correlation data: 8-by-8 grid and full screen.
+#.
+MOVIE_TITLE.tvl1 - TV-L1 optical flow data: 8-by-8 grid and full screen.

 For a detailed list of the meanings of the various extensions, please see our `Overview <http://bregman.dartmouth.edu/action/action_overview.html>`_.